SIGAN/UTech/prompts.md

 All time MUST BE is in UTC on the backend (database, API backend), all API clients and frontend converts to/from local.
 Use sudo to install global packages/tools.
 Identify current OS.
 Other python and node processes are running, please kill only Eve processes.
 Keep e2e test timeouts as-is, if something fails - it is not timeout.
+Use backend, frontend, and test logs to identify issues with e2e tests.
 Task: ...